 Do It Changes

 Are you a volunteer coordinator, or someone who manages volunteers?
 Are you interested in meeting people in similar roles, working in the voluntary and community sector around Bradford to share best practice, discuss local updates relevant to the sector and for moral support?
-Then you are invited to the Bradford Volunteer Managers Forum, on Wednesday 10th June.
+Then you are invited to the Bradford Volunteer Managers Forum, on Friday 18th March at 2pm at Bradford University Students Union.
 To book your place and car parking pass, please be in touch.

 The Do-it volunteering website has been completely revamped, you are now able to manage volunteer enquiries and volunteering roles on the new site.
 For community organisations and charities in Bradford the following guidance will help you through the initial registration process for new do-it account.
 Please note all volunteer application will go to your new do-it account.
-We have set up some training courses to help explain the changes or you can follow the simple steps below.
 Watch this video about the new site.
 Do It Promotional Video

 Each year over 8000 people find out about how to volunteer through us.
 They volunteer in over 400 community groups all over Bradford.
 Bradford Volunteer Centre is a charity that is supported and guided in its work by a board of trustees.
 The board consists of people who are passionate about volunteering, the difference it can play in Bradford and helping the charity to achieve its aims.
 Trustees have legal responsibility for the overall management and decision-making in a charity.